 Matina Magkou is a freelance cultural and social impact programmes WLO, Bodossaki Foundation, FIA, IETM, ENCATC, British Council, Goethe Institute, etc. She has also worked for the Athens Development and of Education.
 She has previously worked for large-scale events, the European Parliament, festivals and international theatre touring.
 She's been a collaborator of Ohi Paizoume/ UrbanDig project since 2015, cooperation from the University of Deusto.
-Her research interests focus tourism and urban regeneration
+Her research interests focus tourism and urban regeneration noto by Tom Hermans on L

-Beyond ^{the}Page
+Beyond Page

-Interview with Cécile Doustaly, editor and co-author of "Heritage, Cities and Sustainable Development.
-Interdisciplinary Approaches and International Case Studies" published in the ENCATC Book Series on Cultural Management and Cultural Policy Education.
+Interview with Cécile

+Doustaly, editor and

+co-author of "Heritage,

+Cities and Sustainable

+Development.

+Interdisciplinary

+Approaches and

+International Case

+Studies" published in the

+ENCATC Book Series on

+Cultural Management

+and Cultural Policy

+Education.